talyaron/delib/README.md

 Create a project at fireabse: https://console.firebase.google.com/

-in the source directory of delib add a file "configKey.js"
+in the source directory of delib add a file "configKey.js" (under `src/functions/firebase/configKey`)

 To get your project's setting, go to the project settings->general, go to the section called 'Your apps' -> 'Firebase SDK snippet', and change to 'CDN'. there you can see 'firebaseConfig' add it the the file configKey.js file